mendix/docs/content/en/docs/refguide8/modeling/integration/consumed-odata-services/consumed-odata-service.md

 ## 1 Introduction

-When an external entity is used in a project module through the [Data Hub pane](/refguide8/data-hub-pane/), a consumed OData service document is added specifying the details of the consumed service.
+When an external entity is used in a project module through the [Integration pane](/refguide8/integration-pane/), a consumed OData service document is added specifying the details of the consumed service.
 This is the API to the publishing app and the data associated with the entity.

 ## 2 Consume OData Service screen